 ChatGPT Reads CSV But Reports Wrong Column Names or Merged Columns

-Upload a CSV and ChatGPT lists weird columns, merges two into one, or treats the header row as data — delimiter detection is the usual culprit.
+Upload a CSV and ChatGPT lists weird columns, merges two into one, or treats the header as data.
+Delimiter and encoding detection is the usual culprit.
+Here is the fast fix.

 Common causes